Is Bankruptcy Right For You?

 Order of Conditional Discharge: The Court may impose certain conditions that must be met before your discharge becomes absolute.
 For example, the Court may require you to pay an amount to your Trustee for distribution to your creditors.
 Upon complying with the terms set out by the Court the Trustee will then proceed back to Court to obtain an Absolute Order of Discharge.

 Order of Suspended Discharge: Generally in the case of a second and/or third time bankrupt the Court orders a suspension delaying the discharge so it will not be effective until a later date.

 Refused Order of Discharge: Generally in the case of a bankrupt refusing to co-operate with the Trustee, or has committed an offense under The Bankruptcy and Insolvency Act, the Court may refuse the discharge of the bankrupt.

-We at Adamson & Associates Inc. have informed many people of the option for debt consolidation and have provided guidance to people seeking personal bankruptcy.
-We know how to help you alleviate your debt and can get you through your personal financial crisis.
+Adamson & Associates Inc. have helped many people throughout Ontario declare bankruptcy or explore bankruptcy alternatives such as Consumer Proposals, credit counselling and debt consolidation.
+We provide guidance to people seeking personal bankruptcy and we know how to help alleviate your debt stress and can get you through your personal financial crisis.